 The blueprints are pathways through an entire year-long, capstone level, high school Earth science curriculum.
 Each blueprint has a theme that stitches together a set of three-week teaching units.
+To view current live units, click the link at the bottom of the page.

 Blueprint: Songs of a Distant Earth (limited access page)